A comprehensive study on beam dynamics inside symmetrically chirped waveguide array mimicking the graded index media: Variational Analysis and Results

 where $\tau = 6\left(h+\sqrt{6+h^2}\right)$ with $h=9\sqrt{\pi}/\alpha_l$.
 The pair of imaginary roots are ignored as beam width has to be real and positive.
-The evolution of a Gaussian beam with the aforementioned width (see Eq. \eqref{eq:lin_sol}) and an unit amplitude of $\psi_0 = 1$ is demonstrated in \figref{fig:lin_va_num} (a) for $\alpha_l = 3 \times 10^{-3}$.
-The launched beam is found to be almost stationary with minor variation in its amplitude.
-This variation arises due to the fact that the given Gaussian function is not the exact solution of the linearly chirped WA and hence changes its shape during propagation violating the fundamental assumption of VA.
-The stationary solution of the system, however, can be numerically derived considering the solution in the form $a_n(\xi) = u(n) e^{i \beta \xi}$, where $\beta$ is the propagation constant, and $u(n)$ is the real mode amplitude distribution which satisfies the couple mode equation,
+A Gaussian beam with specific width $n_{sol}$ and unit amplitude of $\psi_0 = 1$ is seeded as an input for the discrete DNLSE with $\mathcal{N}=0$ (see Eq. \eqref{eq:norm_dnlse}) and its evolution is illustrated in \figref{fig:lin_va_num} (a).
+The beam remains nearly stationary with only slight amplitude variations.
+These deviations occur because the Gaussian function is not a precise solution for the linearly chirped WA, leading to changes in shape during propagation that contradict the fundamental VA assumption.
+Nonetheless, a stationary solution can be numerically derived through a proposed solution of the form $a_n(\xi) = u(n) e^{i \beta \xi}$, with $\beta$ representing the propagation constant and $u(n)$ as the real mode amplitude distribution complying with the coupled mode equation,

-One can solve this equation numerically for the appropriate $\eta_n^{n+1}$ to obtain the stationary solution $u(n)$ and feed this as an input in the linear propagation equation (see Eq. \eqref{eq:norm_dnlse}) with $\mathcal{N}=0$.
-In \figref{fig:lin_va_num}(b) we illustrate the stationary propagation of the beam.
-In \figref{fig:lin_va_num}(c) we compare the shape between proposed Gaussian \textit{ansatz} and numerically obtained stationary solution of Eq. \eqref{eq:fsolve} where in the inset the degree of mismatch ($ \Delta |\psi| $) is shown.
-It can be noticed that the marginal difference between two solutions causes discrepancy in the results as depicted in \figref{fig:lin_va_num}(d)-(g).
-In \figref{fig:lin_va_num}(d)-(g) we plot the evolution of the beam parameters (under stationary condition) obtained from the governing CME (solid red dots) and the predictions of the VA (solid lines) along with full numerical solution (blue circles).
-The results are in close agreement.
-In conclusion, by adopting the VA we approximately predict the stationary solution for a linearly chirped WA.
+To obtain the stationary solution \( u(n) \), the equation can be solved numerically for the appropriate \( \eta_n^{n+1} \) and subsequently used as input in the linear propagation equation with \( \mathcal{N}=0 \).
+This stationary propagation of the beam is illustrated in Figure \ref{fig:lin_va_num}(b).
+A comparison between the proposed Gaussian \textit{ansatz} and the numerically obtained stationary solution of Eq. \eqref{eq:fsolve} is shown in Figure \ref{fig:lin_va_num}(c), highlighting the degree of mismatch (\( \Delta |\psi| \)) in the inset.
+The marginal differences between the two solutions lead to discrepancies evident in Figures \ref{fig:lin_va_num}(d)-(g).
+These are derived from the governing DNLSE (solid red dots), alongside the predictions of the VA (solid lines) and the full numerical solution (blue circles).
+The VA provides an effective approximation for predicting the stationary solution of a linearly chirped wave.